DutchDjangoAssociation/django-sprint/flyer.md

-# Welcome to the Django Sprint!
+# Welcome to the Dutch Django sprint 2015!

 During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
 Triage or solve tickets, easy or hard ones, improve